MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/SQL - simple queries, aggregate functions, data modification statements, simple joins, complex joins, subqueries.md

 ## 1. Lecture Overview

-The lecture focuses on advanced SQL topics, particularly the different types of joins and multiple table queries.
-The key objective is to understand how to combine data from multiple tables effectively.
+The lecture focuses on advanced [[SQL]] topics, particularly the different types of joins and multiple table queries.
+The key objective is to understand how to combine [[Data]] from multiple tables effectively.

 ## 2. Types of Joins